createcandle/tutorial/README.md

-# power-settings
+# Welcome
-Extra settings, like shutdown and reboot, for the Mozilla WebThings Gateway
+An addon for the Candle smart home controller that helps people get started